Quantum JPEG: Hardware encoder: The quantum camera

 \section{Hardware encoder: The quantum camera}

 In this section, we show how to encode an image into the $n_0$-register using a multiatom lattice sensor analogous to a classical charge-coupled device (CCD) \citep{art:Boyle}.
-This implementation precedes the application of \cref{alg:Algorithm1}, whose working principle remains independent of the specific hardware encoder model.
+This provides a hardware alternative to the Grover-Rudolph preparation scheme \citep{art:Grover-Rudolph}.
+The implementation below precedes the application of \cref{alg:Algorithm1}, whose working principle remains independent of the specific hardware encoder model or the preparation strategy.
 The output of the sensor is related to the $n_0$-register of \cref{alg:Algorithm1}, in which the fingerprint of the image is loaded as the multiqubit quantum state $\ket{\Psi}_0$.

 Consider a classical image encoded in a multimode coherent state $\ket{\alpha_{\psi}} = D(\alpha_\psi)\ket{\varnothing}$, where $\ket{\varnothing}$ denotes the vacuum state and